 The Lightning spell struck the Guard Scorpion dead-on, the electrical energy causing the machine to stumble as its directional systems were disrupted.
-Running up to it after launching the magic attack, Tails unsheathed his sword, leaped up and cut open the polymer shielding on its arm to expose its internal wiring inside.
-Landing next to the mech, he started to move away from the guardian as it righted itself, but was caught by the Search Scope.
+Running up to it after launching the magic attack, Tails unsheathed his sword, leaped up and cut open the flexible polymer shielding surrounding the joint on its right arm to expose its internal wiring inside.
+Landing next to the mech, he started to move away from the guardian as it righted itself but was caught by the head-mounted scope’s beam.

-“Target acquired,” the machine repeated.
-The Scorpion then bent forward and extended its prehensile tail, thrusting it several times at the Ex-SOLDIER.
-Tails weaved around each strike, but still ended up getting one of his namesakes nicked as the large, spike-ended extremity whizzed past.
+“Target acquired,” the machine repeated before executing its second attack routine.
+The Scorpion bent forward and extended its prehensile tail, thrusting it several times at the Ex-SOLDIER.
+Tails weaved around each strike but still ended up getting one of his namesakes nicked as the large, spike-ended extremity whizzed past.
 The barrage continued until the Guard Scorpion pulled back and moved away from the Mobian.
 It then opened its exhaust and intake ports, to which Tails surmised that it had issues with overheating.

 The fox used that opportunity to charge up another Lightning spell and aimed for the section he cut open.
 Firing it off, he witnessed the electrical attack enter the arm and travel throughout its body, causing substantial damage to the Roboguardian and disabling it once more.

-Bark rushed up to the downed Mobian, his arm raised and ready to provide covering fire against the Scorpion, which now stood erect as it finally discharged the electricity through a grounding circuit.
+Bark rushed up to the downed Mobian, his arm raised and ready to provide covering fire against the Scorpion, which now stood erect.
 “You alright?!” he hollered at the two-tailed fox behind him.